Worcester Bosch Boiler: No Hot Water (Causes & Fixes)

 Pressure keeps dropping?
 A loop that needs topping up repeatedly usually means a leak somewhere in the system.
 Don't keep refilling indefinitely — have it investigated, as repeated overfilling can cause its own problems.

-On Greenstar combis the hot-water "comfort" or preheat control (often shown as Eco / Comfort, or a tap symbol on the control knob) affects how fast and how reliably hot water reaches the taps.
 If someone has changed it — or it reset after a power cut — switching it back to your usual position can restore normal hot water.
 This is a front-panel control only; it's perfectly safe to adjust.

 Make sure the boiler has power and that any wireless thermostat or programmer hasn't run flat or dropped its settings.
 A simple flat thermostat battery or a tripped fuse can stop the boiler responding.
 Replacing a thermostat battery or checking a fuse is homeowner-safe.

-If there's a fault code showing, press the reset button on the front of the boiler once and wait a minute.
 A one-off lockout will often clear.
 Our guide on how to reset a Worcester Bosch boiler walks through this step by step.
-If the fault returns immediately, stop — don't keep pressing reset, and book an engineer.
+Reset only once.
+If the fault returns straight away, stop — don't keep pressing reset, and book a Gas Safe registered engineer.

 If the safe checks above don't fix it, the cause is likely internal — and these are not DIY jobs.
 Anything involving the gas valve, the sealed combustion circuit, the flue, or removing the casing must be done by a Gas Safe registered engineer.
 Book one for: